-Charles Da thinking in the 19th century, disturbing widely-held views on the origin of the human species, the age of the earth, and humans' supposedly special role in the universe.
+Charles Darwin's The Descent of Man exerted a vast influence over scientific and religious thinking in the 19th century, disturbing widely-held views on the origin of the human species, the age of the earth, and humans' supposedly special role in the universe.
 This course intends to give the student a foundational understanding in evolution of mankind, human variation and their population dynamics.
 They will develop a deep understanding of the mechanisms that fuelled the evolution of humans from their ape-like ancestors.
 The course will help students to develop concepts pertaining to the relation of modern humans with living and non-living primates.
 It will give the student a foundational understanding in population structure, growth and its implications